History of the Dutch Oven

 Mix chicken, vegetables including liquid, and both cans of soup.
 Put in a Dutch oven and warm over coals.
 Do not boil.
-When warm, place biscuits on top of chicken mixture and cover with lid.
-Place coals on lid.
+When warm, place the biscuits on top of the chicken mixture and cover them with a lid.
+Place coals on the lid.
 Check after 15 minutes.
-Cook until biscuits are done.
+Cook until the biscuits are done.
 Usually takes about 30 minutes.
 Serves four.

 - 2 cups dried red beans